daveontrack/REAL-TIME-CHAT-App/README.md

 ## 📞 Support

-If you have any questions or need help with setup, please open an issue or contact us at [email protected]
+If you have any questions or need help with setup, please open an issue or contact us at dawitberiso406@gmail.com